 Sign up to receive news and updates from the Green Burial Council

 The Green Burial Council (GBC) is the environmental certification organization that sets the standard for green burial in North America.
 This action is a simple way to stay updated and educated on the green burial trend.
-Give the GBC a follow on Facebook, Twitter, and LinkedIn as well for even more information on green funerals and natural burials.
+Give the GBC a follow on Facebook and Twitter for even more information on green funerals and natural burials.

 Stay up to date with news and updates in the green burial industry by joining the Council’s newsletter list.
 On the GBC’s website, find Newsletter Sign-Up on the right-hand side and fill out your information to start receiving the newsletter.